PonXuenLin/SECP1513-TECHNOLOGY-AND-INFORMATION-SYSTEM/Assignment 3: Report/README.md

 ## 📑 Assignment 3: Academic Writing

-We watched the recording of INDUSTRIES TALK 2 by TS.HJ.ABDUL ALIM, the Head of Technology and Innovation of Serunai Commerce Sdn Bhd and prepared an academic writing.
+We watched the recording of INDUSTRIES TALK 2 by TS.
+HJ.
+ABDUL ALIM, the Head of Technology and Innovation of Serunai Commerce Sdn Bhd and prepared an academic writing.

 [📄 Click here to view the Poster PDF](TIS%20Assignment%203.pdf)